swannf/course-material/exercices/009/README.md

 ## Instructions

+Provide the script `solution.py` that prints the number of words of the paragraph:

 ```python
 phantom_menace = """Turmoil has engulfed the Galactic Republic.
 The\
  taxation of trade routes to outlying star systems is in\